ml5803/TestGen2016/README.md

 # TestGen2016

-Adaptation of a Test Generator database developed at work for general purposes.
+Adaptation of a Test Generator database for general purposes.